run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 Where ``<node-name>`` is the name of the node.
 Node names can be obtained by running ``kubectl get nodes``

 !!!
 Note
-Typically Kubernetes master node(s) have a ["NoSchedule" taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to avoid non-system pods running on a master node.
+    Kubernetes master node(s) typically have a ["NoSchedule" taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) so as to avoid non-system pods running on a master node.
 Pressuring master nodes may lead to the Kubernetes system not functioning properly.
 If your master node is not a GPU node, make sure that this taint exists so that Run:AI too, does not run on a master node.

 ## Step 3: Install Run:AI

+### Step 3.1: Install Run:AI

 *   Log in to Run:AI Admin UI at [https://app.run.ai.](https://app.run.ai) Use credentials provided by Run:AI Customer Support to log in to the system.
 *   If this is the first time anyone from your company has logged in, you will receive a dialog with instructions on how to install Run:AI on your Kubernetes Cluster.
 *   If not, open the menu on the top left and select "Clusters".
 On the top right-click "Add New Cluster".
 Continue according to instructions to install Run:AI on your Kubernetes Cluster.

-### Step 3.1: Customized Installation
+### Step 3.2: Customize Installation

 The Run:AI Admin UI cluster creation wizard asks you to download a YAML file ``runai-operator-<cluster-name>.yaml``.
 You must then _apply_ the file to Kubernetes. __Before__ applying to Kubernetes, you may need to edit this file.
 Examples: